 For many horse owners, lack of access to affordable veterinary care in times of financial hardship puts horses at risk.
 Our equine safety net programs are designed to keep horses and their owners together, provide humane end-of-life options or find a new, loving home for the horse.
 When someone is unable to keep their dog or cat, there are safe havens where owners can bring their pets.
 This is not always the case for horses.
 Without an option for safe relinquishment to a shelter or rescue, horse owners are often left with few alternatives, and horses’ welfare can suffer.

 During its operation, the program helped nearly 60 equines.
 The ASPCA collected data to determine how the Center positively impacted horses and owners in the pilot area and what opportunities may exist to implement similar programs in other locations across the country.
-In August 2019, the ASPCA opened a second ASPCA Regional Support Center pilot program in Oklahoma City, Oklahoma, which will be operational through the end of the year.
+In August 2019, the ASPCA opened a second ASPCA Regional Support Center pilot program in Oklahoma City, Oklahoma.
 This program offers assistance for owned equines in the surrounding area, such as rehoming opportunities for horses, mules and donkeys who need new homes, and basic veterinary care to help horse owners in need of support.
 Through this work, the ASPCA can improve the welfare of equines, and share learnings with the animal welfare community across the country.
-The Center will be operational for a period of up to six months, and the goal is to determine opportunities to expand the service area and implement similar programs in other locations across the country.
+The goal is to determine opportunities to expand the service area and implement similar programs in other locations across the country.